auriq/essentia_docs/source/reference/manpages/udb.spec.rst

   #   o +MAX - Use the greater (numeric) of pending and existing value.
   #   o +NOZERO - Do not use pending value if it is 0 (numeric) or blank
   #            (string).
 Use in conjunction with the above "+*" attributes.
-  # o ColName restrictions:
+  # o ColName is the name of the column (case insensitive).
+It can contain
-  #   o Case insensitive.
-  #   o Up to 31 bytes long.
-  #   o Can contain alphanumeric and '_' characters only.
-The first
+  #   up to 31 alphanumeric and '_' characters.
+The first character cannot
-  #     character cannot be a digit.
+  #   be a digit.
-  # o Up to 256 columns can be specified.
-  #
-  # Note: Indentation in the spec is optional.
   #
   @Table:MyTable
     i,tkey:t